Kristina Keneally: Early life

 Keneally was born Kristina Marie Kerscher in Las Vegas to an American father and an Australian mother (born in Brisbane).
 She lived briefly in Colorado but grew up in Toledo, Ohio, where she attended high school at Notre Dame Academy.
-While at Notre Dame she was twice awarded most valuable player (1985, 1986) in the Academy's soccer team.
+While at Notre Dame she was twice awarded most valuable player (1985, 1986) in the academy's soccer team.

 Upon graduating from Notre Dame, she undertook studies at the University of Dayton, also in Ohio.
 While there she became involved in student politics, and was involved in founding the National Association of Students at Catholic Colleges and Universities, serving as president of the group in 1990 and 1991.
 She graduated with a Bachelor of Arts in political science in 1991, was a registered Democrat and worked as an intern for the Lieutenant Governor of Ohio, Paul Leonard.
 In 1995 she graduated with a Master of Arts in religious studies.
 She later studied at Marquette University in Milwaukee, Wisconsin.
 After graduating from the University of Dayton she worked for a year as a volunteer teacher in New Mexico.

-For most of her life, she has identified as a staunch feminist.
-In 2009, she told The Daily Telegraph that when she heard her diocese's bishop was on a local talk show, she called to ask him why girls could not be altar servers.
-The bishop's "unsatisfactory answer," she said, awakened her to "how women are disadvantaged in the Church and society."

 Keneally met her future husband, a member of the Australian Labor Party, Ben Keneally, at World Youth Day 1991 in Poland.
 She moved to Australia in 1994 to be with him, but they returned to the US, so Ben could take up a position with the Boston Consulting Group.
 They married there in 1996.
 They returned to Australia two years later, after their elder son was born.
 She became a naturalised Australian in 2000, the same year she joined the Labor Party.
 She renounced U.S. citizenship in 2002, prior to standing for election.

 After arriving in Australia she worked for the New South Wales branch of the Society of Saint Vincent de Paul as State Youth Coordinator before leaving full-time work to care for her children.
 She also briefly attended the Australian Catholic University in Strathfield, New South Wales.